 - CPAP: Short for continuous positive airway pressure, a device, now familiar to most people.
 The apparatus consists of a mask that goes over the face and is connected to a tube attached to a machine that delivers constant pressure to keep your child’s airway open all night, ensuring adequate and consistent breaths are taken.
 Of course, since children grow quickly, your child’s CPAP will have to be adjusted and re-fitted at least every six months to ensure efficacy, and it’s only approved for children 7 and older.

 - Dental appliances: Though these will be described in more detail below, dental appliances are another effective, non-invasive way to help treat OSA in children.

 - Tongue/lip-tie release: Many infants and children have lip and/or tongue ties which don’t allow for normal range of motion.
 These can have profound influences on a person’s inability to breathe through their nose, or in the case of infants, to breastfeed.

-- Surgery: Once more common but still widely used, adenotonsillectomy are the surgical removal of the tonsils and adenoids.
+- Surgery: Once more common but still widely used, adenotonsillectomy is the surgical removal of the tonsils and adenoids.
 This surgery has been very helpful to many children, especially those with OSA.
-The main benefits of a Tonsillectomy and Adenoidectomy are: better-quality nocturnal breathing; reduced snoring; decreased enuresis (bedwetting); better behavior; and improved growth.
+The main benefits of Tonsillectomy and Adenoidectomy are: better-quality nocturnal breathing, reduced snoring, decreased enuresis (bedwetting), better behavior, and improved growth.